 Building a PC isn’t a difficult task.
-It may seem intimidating but it is generally quite logical and straight forward.
-The chances of accidents are low to nil if you just have a general idea of what you are doing.
+It may seem unsafe, but it is generally quite logical and straightforward.
+The chances of accidents are low to nil if you have a general idea of what you are doing.

-But the fact of the matter is that to build a PC, you do not have to be a tech expert.
-After all, you are not INVENTING the PC, you are just putting the parts together like pieces of Lego – how difficult can that be?
+You do not need to be a tech expert to build a PC.
+After all, you are not INVENTING the PC.
+You are just putting the parts together like pieces of Lego – how difficult can that be?

-Plus, I would advise everyone to build their own PCs.
-It gives you first hand knowledge of how all the parts fit together.
-This knowledge can help you troubleshoot various hardware related issues in the future too.
-And of course, PC building is a skill which you can also capitalize in the future.
+Plus, I would advise everyone to build their PCs.
+It gives you first-hand knowledge of how all the parts fit together.
+This knowledge can help you troubleshoot various hardware-related issues in the future too.
+And, of course, PC building is a skill you can also capitalize on in the future.

-There are essentially two parts to building your own PC.
-Firstly, you have to buy the right parts that are compatible with each other.
+There are essentially two parts to building your PC.
+Firstly, you have to buy the right parts that are compatible.
 Secondly, you have to put them all together.

-In the following text I will talk in detail about how difficult it is to build a PC by particularly looking at the core components and how to buy the right ones.
+In the following text, I will talk in detail about how difficult it is to build a PC by particularly looking at the core components and how to buy the right parts.

 So How Difficult Is It to Build a PC?

-Building a PC is simple and very straight forward if you have all the right parts.
+Building a PC is straightforward if you have all the right parts.

 As such, the first step to building any PC is to procure the right parts.

-You have to make sure that the four core components i.e the motherboard, CPU, RAM and the Power Supply Unit are all compatible with each other to begin with.
+You have to make sure that the four core components, i.e., the motherboard, CPU, RAM, and Power Supply Unit, are all compatible with each other, to begin with.